dhoove/tixml2svd/README.md

 files for some devices may contain mistakes that the compiler is warning you about.

+Note that some TI register fields contain enumerations that do completely fit inside their field.
+I believe that this is done to permit these enumerations to apply to multiple fields, but these enumerations will cause svd2rust to exit with an error.

-For the moment, tixml2svd does not generate SVD device headers.
+For the moment, tixml2svd does not generate complete SVD device headers.
 By default, it adds a fake device header that you must modify by hand.
 This will require a little research on your part.
 Here is an example of the information you will need to dig up (the following header